-Just over a year ago, I came off my bike, at relatively low speed (25mph).
-It had just started to spit.
+Just over a year ago, I came off my bike, at a relatively low speed (25mph).
+Colloquially speaking, it had just started spitting.
 Arguably, the most treacherous time during a rain cycle, in terms of traction.

-Coming to an abrupt stop I lay (ill-advisedly), motionless in the road.
-Peeved with myself for losing control.
-Reluctantly, accepting the consequences of diminished concentration.
+Coming to an abrupt stop I lay (ill-advisedly) motionless in the road, peeved for losing control.
+Reluctantly, I accepted the consequences of diminished concentration.
 Rising from the tumble, I dusted myself off.
 A hollow gesture.
-Likely, a conspicuous, albeit sub-conscious attempt to return to peaceful normality, following the sudden violence of the fall.
+Likely, a conspicuous, albeit sub-conscious attempt to return to the peace that preceded the sudden violence of the fall.

 I limped towards the bike now twenty to thirty yards along the road, lying on its side.
-Like a wounded beast, leaking fluid.
+A wounded beast, leaking fluid.
 I disengaged the ignition and put it out of its misery.
-In the distance, a sweet old lady with a tartan shopping-trolly crowed tremulously; “Are you okay dear?”.
+In the distance, a sweet old lady with a tartan shopping-trolly crowed tremulously, ‘Are you okay dear?’.

-I gave her an affirmative thumbs-up and a wave, despite bruised limbs none more so than ego.
+I gave her an affirmative thumbs-up and a wave, despite bruised limbs – none more so than the ego.

 Picking the bike up and wheeling it to the side of the road, I smiled wryly and took a few pictures of these bikes.
 Though next time, I’ll probably just pull over calmly and avoid an impromptu cobblestone massage.